odoo/documentation/accounting/payables/supplier_bills/manage.rst

 .. note::

-	Your vendor may send you several bills for the same Purchase Order if:
+	Your vendor may send you several invoices for the same Purchase Order if:

 	1. Your vendor is in back-order and is sending you invoices as they ship the products.
-	2. Your vendor is sending you a partial bill or asking for a deposit.
+	2. Your vendor is sending you a partial invoice or asking for a deposit.

-Every time you record a new vendor bill, Twenty20 will automatically populate the product quantities based on what has been received from the vendor.
+Every time you record a new vendor invoice, Twenty20 will automatically populate the product quantities based on what has been received from the vendor.
 If this value is showing a zero, this means that you have not yet received this product and simply serves as a reminder that the product is not in hand and you may need to inquire further into this.
-At any point in time, before you validate the Vendor Bill, you may override this zero quantity.
+At any point in time, before you validate the Vendor Invoice, you may override this zero quantity.

-Vendor Bill Matching
+Vendor Invoice Matching
 ====================

-What to do if your vendor bill does not match what you received
+What to do if your vendor invoice does not match what you received
 ---------------------------------------------------------------

-If the bill you receive from the vendor has different quantities than what Twenty20 automatically populates as quantities, this could be due to several reasons:
+If the invoice you receive from the vendor has different quantities than what Twenty20 automatically populates as quantities, this could be due to several reasons:

 - the vendor is incorrectly charging you for products and/or services that you have not ordered,

-- the vendor is billing you for products that you might not have received yet, as the invoicing control may be based on ordered or received quantities,
+- the vendor is invoiceing you for products that you might not have received yet, as the invoicing control may be based on ordered or received quantities,

-- or the vendor did not bill you for previously purchased products.
+- or the vendor did not invoice you for previously purchased products.

-In these instances it is recommended that you verify that the bill, and any associated purchase order to the vendor, are accurate and that you understand what you have ordered and what you have already received.
+In these instances it is recommended that you verify that the invoice, and any associated purchase order to the vendor, are accurate and that you understand what you have ordered and what you have already received.

-If you are unable to find a purchase order related to a vendor bill, this could be due to one of a few reasons:
+If you are unable to find a purchase order related to a vendor invoice, this could be due to one of a few reasons:

 - the vendor has already invoiced you for this purchase order,